asasmoyo/blog/content/blog/running-ethereum-private-network.md

 I'll use Golang version of Ethereum clients.
 I haven't tried other client implementations but they should also work, maybe...

-You can download pre-build binary here: [https://geth.ethereum.org/downloads/](https://geth.ethereum.org/downloads/), please download the latest one with name: `Geth & Tools`.
+You can download pre-built binary here: [https://geth.ethereum.org/downloads/](https://geth.ethereum.org/downloads/), please download the latest one with name: `Geth & Tools`.
 Unlike `Geth`, it contains `geth` and `bootnode` binaries needed for this post.

 Please download and add the binaries to your `PATH`, in this post I assume all of those binary are already included in `PATH`.